Cyb3rn0id/Microchip_Curiosity_Nano_Examples/16F15376_Curiosity_Nano_Square_Wave_Generator.X/readme.md

 # Square Wave generator

 ### What this example does:
-- Generates square waves with 50% Duty Cycle from 1Hz to 16MHz with 1H step
+- Generates square waves with 50% Duty Cycle from 1Hz to 16MHz with 1Hz step using the NCO (Numerically Controlled Oscillator) in FDC (Fixed Duty Cycle) mode.

 ### Notes:
 - SW0 is used for changing frequency step per encoder tick